-Exactly how far the rules of marketing should go to protect competition and consumers will cause endless debate, and the rules will change over time as society's attitude towards some things becomes more relaxed and towards others becomes more hostile.
+Exactly how far the rules of marketing should go to protect competition and consumers will cause endless debate, and

+In principle, it seems to me that the pure philosophy of marketing - identifying and satisfying customer need - is a highly moral activity the rules will change over time as society's attitude towards some things becomes more relaxed and towards others becomes more hostile.
 In Mad Men, the near universal habit of smoking immediately catches the eye, as does the subservient role of women, and it really was much like that when I first came into marketing.